A not-so-strange term coming from somewhere: The model example revisited

 \begin{prop} Let~$\gamma := n/(n - 2)$, for~$n\geq 3$.
 Suppose that

 Then, the unique solution~$u_\eps$ to~\eqref{main_eq} satisfies

 where~$u_0$ is the unique solution to~\eqref{hom_eq_0}.
 Instead, if

-then the unique solution~$u_\eps$ to~\eqref{main_eq} converges (in the sense of~\eqref{otherregimes_conv}) to the unique solution of~\eqref{hom_eq_beta}. \end{prop} In the case of~\eqref{r_eps_sup}, Proposition~\ref{prop:otherregimes} is consistent with the results in~\cite{CioranescuMurat} for the Dirichlet problem: holes too small have no effect on the limit problem.
-Instead, in the case of~\eqref{r_eps_sub}, the additional term proportional to~$\beta$ in the limit problem can simply be interpreted as an average of surface integrals over the boundary of the holes, as per~\eqref{strangetermbeta3}. \begin{proof}[Proof of Proposition~\ref{prop:otherregimes}] We only sketch the proof, because several arguments are very similar to those we presented already in the previous sections.
-Let~$(r_\eps)_{\eps > 0}$ be any family of positive numbers such that~$r_\eps/\eps \to 0$ as~$\eps\to 0$.
-We consider the rescaling $x\mapsto \frac{\eps x}{r_\eps}$, which maps~$Y\setminus H_\eps$ into~$\eps Y/r_\eps\setminus\overline{D}$.
+then the unique solution~$u_\eps$ to~\eqref{main_eq} converges (in the sense of~\eqref{otherregimes_conv}) to the unique solution of~\eqref{hom_eq_beta}. \end{prop} In the case of~\eqref{r_eps_sup}, Proposition~\ref{prop:otherregimes} is consistent with the results in~\cite{CioranescuMurat} for the Dirichlet problem: the holes are too small to have an effect on the limit problem.
+Instead, in the case of~\eqref{r_eps_sub}, the additional term proportional to~$\beta$ in the limit problem can simply be interpreted as an average of surface integrals over the boundary of the holes, as per~\eqref{strangetermbeta3}. \begin{proof}[Proof of Proposition~\ref{prop:otherregimes}] We only sketch the proof, as several arguments are very similar to those we presented already in the previous sections.
+Let~$(r_\eps)_{0 < \eps < 1}$ be any family of positive numbers such that~$\eps^{-1} r_\eps \to 0$ as~$\eps\to 0$, and let~$H_\eps := \eps^{-1} r_\eps\overline{D}$.
+We consider the rescaling $x\mapsto r_\eps^{-1}\eps x$, which maps~$Y\setminus H_\eps$ into~$r_\eps^{-1}\eps Y\setminus\overline{D}$.
 By scaling the variable in this way and reasoning as in Lemma~\ref{lemma:example_limit}, we can see that